-Requests for prior approval, as required under Section 3.04, to expend Grant funds pursuant to Pre-Award Authority or LONP must be submitted in writing to Grantor's Contract Administrator.
+Requests for prior approval, as required under Section 3.04, to expend Grant funds pursuant to Pre-Award Authority must be submitted in writing to Grantor's Contract Administrator.
 Written requests should include sufficient information and justification to allow Grantor to consider the request, including but not limited to the following information:

-- A. Identification of the maximum dollar amount of Grant funds to be expended, as well as Grantor's percentage funding share of the requested expenditures; - B. Description of the specific activities to be covered by the Pre-Award or the LONP including scope, schedule, and budget; - C. Justification for advancing the identified activities, including a detailed assessment of the consequences to the project scope, schedule (including critical path impacts), and budget should the Pre-Award Authority or the LONP authorization not be approved by Grantor.
-The justification must also include a detailed assessment of the benefits to the Transitway Project should the Pre-Award Authority or LONP authorization be approved; - D. A detailed description of the risks of proceeding or not proceeding with the proposed activities prior to execution of the FFGA, and a proposed risk mitigation plan; - E. Status of procurement progress for the activities covered by the authorization; - F. Demonstration that Grantee is ready to expend funds on requested activities within the identified timeline, including completion of necessary contract procurement, right-of-way acquisition, third party agreements, and resolution of any other technical readiness issue; and - G. Demonstration that the FTA has concurred with the requested Pre-Award Authority activity, if applicable, or approved the LONP request; and - H. Any additional information required by Grantor as needed to support its consideration of the request.
+- A. Identification of the maximum dollar amount of Grant funds to be expended, as well as Grantor's percentage funding share of the requested expenditures; - B. Description of the specific activities to be covered by the Pre-Award including scope, schedule, and budget; - C. Justification for advancing the identified activities, including a detailed assessment of the consequences to the project scope, schedule (including critical path impacts), and budget should the Pre-Award Authority authorization not be approved by Grantor.
+The justification should also include a detailed assessment of the benefits to the Transitway Project should the Pre-Award Authority authorization be approved; - D. A detailed description of the risks of proceeding or not proceeding with the proposed activities prior to execution of the FFGA, and a proposed risk mitigation plan; - E. Status of procurement progress for the activities covered by the authorization; - F. Demonstration that Grantee is ready to expend funds on requested activities within the identified timeline, including completion of necessary contract procurement, right-of-way acquisition, third party agreements, and resolution of any other technical readiness issue; and

+- G. Demonstration that the FTA has concurred with the requested Pre-Award Authority activity, if applicable; and - H. Any additional information required by Grantor as needed to support its consideration of the request.